Superfruit for zone 3? Haskaps!

-Haskaps, Honey berry, or Edible Blue Honeysuckle (Lonicera caerulea) have more antioxidants than blueberries and more potassium, too.
-In fact the nutritional profile of haskaps put them in the same league as gogi berries, and other superfoods.
+Haskaps, Honeyberry, or Edible Blue Honeysuckle (Lonicera caerulea) have more antioxidants than blueberries and more potassium, too.
+In fact, the nutritional profile of haskaps put them in the same league as Gogi berries and other superfoods.
 The plant grows in the wilds of Northern Canada and Siberia, in low land, near streams.
 Tasty cultivars are grown in Russia and Japan since at least the 1800s.
 In the last 10 years, plant breeding programs were undertaken in Oregon, Idaho, and Saskatchewan (Canada), using cultivars from both Japan and Russia as breeding stock.
 The plants have breeders patents so if you want to plant them on your homestead, you’ll need to buy your clones from a licensed nursery.
-But the plants are reasonably priced and long lived so the investment is a good one.
+But the plants are reasonably priced and long-lived so the investment is a good one.

-According to the University of Saskatchewan Fruit research program, good haskaps taste like a cross between a blue berry and a raspberry.
+According to the University of Saskatchewan Fruit research program, good haskaps taste like a cross between a blueberry and a raspberry.
 Bad ones taste like tonic water.
 Only the good ones make it out of the research fields to be released to the garden nurseries.
 Lucky for us.

-Are they worth planting?
+Are haskaps worth planting?

-Haskaps are long lived.
+Haskaps are long-lived.
 You can expect a haskap planting to last 30 plus years.
-A 5 year old bush is considered in full production.
-Japanese farms report a yield of 3 kilos per mature bush, but at the University of Sask. research station they are seeing yields of about 7 kilos per 5 year old bush, about 15 lbs.
+A 5-year-old bush is considered in full production.
+Japanese farms report a yield of 3 kilos per mature bush, but at the University of Sask. research station they are seeing yields of about 7 kilos per 5-year-old bush, about 15 lbs.
 (1 kilo = 2.2 lbs.)

 Haskaps have no natural pests in North America, however, cedar waxwings and robins are partial to the fruit.
 If you want to save it for yourself, you’ll want to net it before the berries ripen.

-How to plant them:
+How to plant haskaps:

 While haskaps grow in the wild in Northern Canada, the wild varieties aren’t very distinguished.
 The plant breeder varieties have the sweet honey-berry taste and these are the ones that you want to plant.
-You’ll need at least two plants which have compatible pollen — I planted Borealis and Berry Blue, but there are several options for cultivar and pollinator.
+You’ll need at least two plants that have compatible pollen — I planted Borealis and Berry Blue, but there are several options for cultivar and pollinator.
 Your garden centre can help you find the right match for the selections that they carry.
 In my case, Berry Blue is the pollinator.
 You can put 5 cultivars in for each pollinator.
 Both the cultivar and the pollinator bear fruit.
 Plant them in the same area so that your wild bees can find them and cross-pollinate them.

 After planting, keep them well weeded and watered the first two years.
 After they are established, watering isn’t as necessary in normal years.
-Mulch with organic straw so the plants don’t need to compete with weeds.
+Mulch with an organic straw so the plants don’t need to compete with weeds.